Billionaire Profile

 Philanthropy

-During the COVID-19 pandemic, Awata demonstrated his commitment to social responsibility by deploying a food truck to provide free udon noodles to underprivileged children and meals to healthcare workers.
-This initiative reflects his belief in the power of food to bring joy and comfort to those in need.
+During the COVID-19 pandemic, Toridoll deployed a food truck to provide free udon noodles to underprivileged children and meals to healthcare workers in hospitals.
+This demonstrates Awata's commitment to giving back to society.

 Career Milestones